Northern Serengeti: Lions, Beautiful Lions

 But first a shortish catch-up: it was a wonderful 3 days at Namiri Plains in the southern part of the Serengeti.
 With a simply fantastic guide, Hatibu, I learned about the Serengeti Plains and many of the animals that call this home.
 Cheetah were definitely about, including a mother with 5 small cubs that looked like fluff-balls and were hard to see in amongst the grasses.
 She really had her paws filled trying to keep them reasonably close by.

-You’ll see that leopards are missing from the list – they remain elusive, including here at Mila Tented Camp.
+You’ll see that leopards are missing from the list – they remained elusive, both here and at Mila Tented Camp.

 My last night at Namiri Plains included dinner with Kelvin Munisi who works with the Serengeti Cheetah Project.
 They’re responsible for ensuring the numbers of cheetah are increasing, at least in the Serengeti.
 They are now looking to expand to other countries.
 I can provide more info for anyone who is interested in learning more.